 Creating an entity and having it taxed as an S Corp has its advantages and can potentially lower your tax liability, but may not be for everyone.

-You will want to discuss the advantages and disadvantages this strategy with your CPA to find out if this makes sense for you based on your personal circumstances.
+You will want to discuss the advantages and disadvantages of this strategy with your CPA to find out if this makes sense for you based on your personal circumstances.
+There are always unique circumstances, such as a husband-and-wife business (sole proprietor or partnership).

 About the author: Thomas Castelli, CPA is a Tax Strategist and real estate investor, who helps other real estate investors keep more of their hard-earned dollars in their pockets and out of the government's.
 You can find more articles from Thomas by visiting The Real Estate CPA’s website.